 Information sent depends on the triggering event:

-- When event is “Visitor check-in” and/or “visitor check-out”, the following info is sent
+- When the event is “Visitor check-in” and/or “visitor check-out”, the following info is sent

-We support HTTP and HTTPS destination URLs, and we recommend you provide a HTTPS URL to protect notifications.
+We support HTTP and HTTPS destination URLs, and we recommend you provide an HTTPS URL to protect notifications.

 If your destination URL needs basic authentication, you can enter the username and password in Proxyclick.

-- Perform the trigger event (e.g. a visitor check-in) and reload the requestb.in page to see the info pushed by Proxyclick
+- Perform the trigger event (e.g. a visitor check-in) and look at the information pushed by Proxyclick’s system